Adopt London South

 New Family Social (NFS) offers a peer support network to LGBTQ+ adopters, offering advice at every step of the way.
 They provide online forums which are a great way to seek comfort or advice and perhaps gain a different perspective from other adopters and professionals.
 Their LGBTQ+ members can seek support anonymously from others in the same situation.
 With thousands of members across the UK the network is never short of parenting advice.
 NFS can also offer a triage service for families who feel that they would benefit from immediate advice.

-We have attached here the contact details for the Virtual School Head Teachers, the Family Information Service, the Local Offer and your local safeguarding team in each of the nine local authorities we cover.
+We have attached here the contact details for your Local Authority the Virtual School Head Teachers, the Family Information Service, the Local Offer and your local safeguarding team in each of the nine local authorities we cover.

 Comments, Complaints and Compliments

 If you wish to make a complaint, provide a compliment or comment about the Adopt London South Post Adoption Support Team please email the team manager, firstname.lastname@example.org.
 If you wish to make a complaint about your child’s Local Authority please refer to that Local Authority’s complaints service.